isaacsuchalover/isaacsuchalover/README.md

 ⌢⌢⌢⌢⌢⌢⌢⌢⌢⌢⌢⌢⌢⌢ <br>
 ﹉﹉﹉﹉﹉୨♡୧﹉﹉﹉﹉﹉ <br>
 ### ╰─ ♡ about me: <br>
-Greetings.. call me Isaac, alistare, or darling. im fine with those three. but if you want to call me something else, please let me know first and make sure im comfortable with it. ^^ <br>
+Greetings.. call me Isaac, alistare, or darling. im fine with those three. <br>
+but if you want to call me something else, <br>
+please let me know first and make sure im comfortable with it. ^^ <br>
 i use masc terms, and prince/princes/princeself !!<br>
 my bday is sept 12th ^^ (Virgo)<br>
 extrovert, ISFP <br>